gregist/gregist.github.io/_posts/2015-05-08-Wilczeks-predictions.md

+---
+layout:     post
+title:      Wilczek's predictions
+date:       2015-05-08 00:00:01
+summary:
+categories: blog
+---

 Frank Wilczek recently published a paper named "[Physics in 100 years][1]".
 He made some very insightful/delightful predictions.

 Here I summarize his main points:

-**Unifications**
+Unifications
 ---

 1. Forces

     * Verification of the CORE Theory, $$SU(3) \times SU(2) \times U(1) \times SO(3,1)$$.

-1. Forces and Substance
+2. Forces and Substance

     * Verification and development of SUSY.

-1. Space time and Matter
+3. Space time and Matter

     * GUT + gravity, i.e. the Holy Grail.

-1. Evolution and Origin
+4. Evolution and Origin

     * *The fundamental laws will no longer admit arbitrary initial conditions, and will not take the form of evolution equations.*

-1. Action and Information
+5. Action and Information

     * Force -> Energy -> Action -> ?
     * Both are dimensionless.
 Both are important quantities.
 There must be something deep between the two.

-1. Quantum and Symmetry
+6. Quantum and Symmetry

     * Both admits non-commutativity.
 Are they two faces of one coin?

-1. Mind and Matter
+7. Mind and Matter

     * I will understand *how I work*.

-**Vistas**
+Vistas
 ---

 1. Bootstrap engineering.